mhornak918/ECE601HoloOcean/README.md

     &emsp;"As a navy shipyard operator, I want to be able to analyze the integrity of the hulls of ships coming into and out of port"<br/>
     &emsp;"As a submarine captain, I want to be able to inspect the hull of the submarine without surfacing"<br/><br/>

+**Minimum Value Product:** A robot capable of traversing a submerged structure and displaying applicable sonar data to the user.<br/>

 **Citations of Papers:** <br/>